gerardmuchangi-eng/SOC-LAB2026/README.md

 ## Data analysis
 Use KQL to analyze data.

 ## Attcak map visualization
 Import geoip database.

 Map attacker IP addresses to locations.

 Visualize attack distributions.

+## Screenshots

+## Key Features
+REal-time attack monitoring.

+Cloud-native SIEM.

+Hands-on SOC workflow simulation.

+Global threat visualization.

+## Security Warning!!
+This environment is intentionally insecure and should not be used in real-life production systems.
+It is strictly for educational purposes.

+## Acknowledgements
+Inspired by Azure SOC lab cybersecurity training environments and microsoft Sentinel hands-on labs.